MuchiriKinyua/Denaco-Analytics/README.md

 ![image](https://github.com/user-attachments/assets/c59bd7e4-47aa-4ec8-8ac0-994a9c5ed36a)

 ## Interpretation
+The SQL query effectively identifies and aggregates total revenue for each product category within regions that have an overall revenue exceeding the average regional revenue.
+The results clearly show the top-performing categories in the East and West regions, providing valuable insights for targeted sales strategies.
+For instance, "Office Supplies" in both East and West significantly surpasses other categories in revenue.

+Creating an index on the Sales column, as demonstrated, aims to improve query performance by allowing the database to locate relevant rows faster when filtering or sorting by sales figures.
+While the %timeit result shows the execution time of the query, the actual performance improvement from the index might be more noticeable on larger datasets.
+This optimization is crucial for scalability, enabling quicker analysis as the sales data grows, ultimately leading to more efficient decision-making in sales and inventory management.

 # Section 3: Tableau - Visualization </br>
 Dataset Specifications: Sales trends data with columns: Date (YYYY-MM-DD, spanning 2-3 years),